kenchan0824/simple-web3/README.md

 ### Check the SOL balance
 A few SOL is airdropped to the `SimpleUser` for paying gas fees when they are created.
 You can check the SOL balance remained.

-> [!CAUTION]
-> This can break when use outside the localnet.
+> Because faucet is limited, *simple-web3* can break when used outside the **localnet**.

 ```
 const balance = await roleA.sol()
 ```

 ### Mint tokens
-A `SimpleUser` can mint a SPL token with an alias.
-The minted token has 9 digits decimal, the initial supply is big enough for testing purposes and they are all owned by the minter.
+The `SimpleUser` can mint a SPL token with an alias.
+The minted token has 9 digits decimal, with initial supply big enough for testing purposes and all owned by the minter.
 ```
 await roleA.mint("USDC").commit()
 ```

 ### Transfer tokens
-After minting the SPL token, they can transfer arbitrary amount to another `SimpleUser`.
+After minting the SPL token, the minter can transfer arbitrary amount of token to another `SimpleUser`.
 ```
 await roleA.transfer(roleB, "USDC", 100).commit()
 ```

 ### Check tokens
-Every `SimpleUser` can own multiple tokens, they can check the mint address, associated token account, and balance by referencing the alias.
+Every `SimpleUser` can own multiple tokens, the mint address, associated token account, and balance can be checked by referencing the alias.
 ```
 const mintAddress = roleB.tokens["USDC"]
 ```